First identification of a doublet wobbling excitation mode in $^{105}$Pd: Summary

-In summary, the multipolarities and the electromagnetic characters of the gamma transitions from the excited levels of the second band with angular momentum states, 15/2, 19/2, 23/2, ...
-(Band 4) have been determined through the R$\mathrm{_{DCO}}$ and polarization measurements.
+The multipolarities and electromagnetic character of the gamma transitions from the first excited band with $I=$13/2, 17/2, ...
+(Band 3) to the yrast sequence 11/2, 15/2, ... of Ref. \cite{105pd_prl} have been confirmed.
+The multipolarities and the electromagnetic characters of the gamma transitions from the excited levels of the second band with angular momentum states, 15/2, 19/2, 23/2, ...
+(Band 4) detected in Ref. \cite{pd_conf} have been determined through the R$\mathrm{_{DCO}}$ and polarization measurements.
 The transitions connecting it with the previously known single transverse wobbling band (Band 3) are dominated by the M1 component with only weak E2 admixtures.
-This excludes the interpretation as a double transverse wobbling excitation, which has been suggested for the analogue band in $^{135}$Pr.
-Instead, the band has been interpreted as a transverse wobbling excitation built on the signature partner band (Band 2).
-Accordingly, the inter-band $\Delta$I = 1 transitions show large enhancement in the B(E2) rates.
+This excludes the interpretation as a double transverse wobbling excitation, which has been suggested for the analog band in $^{135}$Pr.
+Instead, Band 4 has been interpreted as another one-quasineutron band with the $h_{11/2}$ quasineutron having the reduced angular momentum projection $j_s=7/2$ on the short axis and the next higher band with $I=13/2$, 17/2, ...
+(Band 2) as transverse wobbling excitation built on Band 4.
+Consequently, the inter-band $\Delta I = 1$ transitions show a large enhancement in the B(E2) rates.
 Triaxial projected shell model calculations account well for the observed energies and ratios of the transition probabilities.
-Analyzing the calculated eigenstates, the doublet wobbling nature of the bands observed in $^{105}$Pd has been demonstrated.
+Analyzing the calculated eigenstates demonstrated the nature of Band 3 as a wobbling excitation of Band 1, the nature of Band 2 as a wobbling excitation of Band 4, and the nature of Band 4 as another $h_{11/2}$ one-quasineutron configuration.
+However, it may be noted that the complete experimental validation of this interpretation needs future experiments with higher statistics, which should lead to the observation of the $\Delta I = 1$ transitions from Band 2 to 4 and allow the polarization measurements of the 254 and 300 keV transitions from Band 4 to 2.

 In comparison to axial nuclei, triaxial systems have the possibility to rotate about the third axis as an additional collective degree of freedom, which generates the wobbling mode as a set of collective excitations.
-In general, the collective excitations are expected to appear not only based on the yrast band, but also on quasiparticle excitations.
-The present work identified the first example of such a wobbling mode of a quasineutron excitation - the signature partner band with a transverse wobbling excitation built on it, which is an essential indication of its collective nature.
+In general, the collective wobbling excitations are expected to appear not only based on the yrast band but also on quasiparticle excitations.
+The present work identified the first example of such a wobbling mode of a quasineutron excitation with a transverse wobbling excitation built on it, which is an essential indication of the collective nature of the wobbling mode.